 Imagine how this plays out in your personal life

 Imagine what would have happened if I’d chosen to follow those thoughts and go back to the ‘safe’ rental cello.
 But that’s exactly what we do in our personal lives.
-Time and time again we go back to what is safe and known.
-We go out with the same type of guy because he’s familiar to us.
-We do the same things wondering why we get the same result.
+Time and time again you will go back to what is safe and known.
+You will go out with the same type of guy because something about him is familiar to you.
+You do the same things wondering why you get the same result.

 Why does this happen?
 Because a part of your brain is programmed to search for the habitual – the RAS.